carpaty/github-sync-fork/README.md

 # GitHub Sync Fork

-This plugin allows you to sync your branch with upstream repo.
+This plugin allows you to sync your branches with upstream repository.

+⌘ ⇧ P (Cmd + Shift + P) => GitHub Sync Fork